Zachary-Sheen/startup/README.md

                 - Sending Messages
                 - Updating Chat for all Members
 - **DB/Login** - Stores users and chat information in the database.
 Credentials securely stored using password hashing.
-- **WebSocket** - Enables real-time chat communication and shows new messages for each user.
+- **WebSocket** - Enables real-time chat communication and shows new messages for each user, as well as communicates market data.

 ## 🚀 AWS deliverable